-The AIRB's consulting actuary, Oliver Wyman, conducted an analysis of industry claim count and claim amount development patterns based on Alberta industry data as of December 31, 2019 and considered industry comments with regard to the loss development selections.
+The AIRB's consulting actuary, Oliver Wyman, conducted an analysis of industry claim count and claim amount development patterns based on Alberta industry data as of December 31, 2020 and considered industry comments with regard to the loss development selections.

 The AIRB accepts Oliver Wyman's selected development factors as a benchmark for insurers to use to the extent industry claim experience is a consideration in developing their rate level indications.
-Insurers considering industry claim experience must use the benchmark development factors without adjustment.
-Details are in the Appendix B - Industry Benchmarks Schedule.